ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Were all the stations from our `raw` table promoted to the `stations` table, and the `moorings` table?
 - Are all stations in unique locations?
-- Are all sations within the project's bounding box?
+- Are all stations within the project's bounding box?
 - Are there blank strings that need to be set to NULL?
 If so, press the `Set to NULL` button in that cell.
 - Are any of the dates in the future?